Skip to main content

 3. Leaves open ample alternative channels for communication

-The court has also held that requiring a permit to be obtained in advance for a peaceful protest is constitutional.
+The court has also held that requiring getting a permit in advance for a peaceful protest is constitutional.
+This includes protests that may block traffic or roadways.
+For example, protesters risk arrest if they block a roadway they have not obtained a permit for.

 Extra requirements for assemblies conducted near major public events are also permissible.
-For instance, a city may require protest organizers to provide details about how they'll hold a protest or sit-in.
+In these situations, a city may require protest organizers to provide details about how they'll hold a protest or sit-in.

 An exception to the permitting requirement is when protesters gather in response to breaking news.
-Protests following the 2014 police shooting of an unarmed black teenager in Ferguson, Missouri, did not require a permit.
+For example, protests following the 2014 police shooting of an unarmed black teenager in Ferguson, Missouri, did not require a permit.

 Crackdowns on peaceful protests and other forms of dissent have shown up throughout U.S. history.
 These shape laws and test the Constitution's limits.